fcarvalhopacheco/HOW2/CONTRIBUTING.md

     $ git remote add upstream git@github.com:main_repository_that_your_forked_from/forked_repository.git
     ```

-+ Tell your local git repository to get information from the up-stream remote repository
++ Tell *your local* git repository to get information from the *up-stream remote repository* (from the person's owner of the repository)

     ```sh
     $ git fetch upstream